|Sign Up for our Email Newsletter: Follow me on:|

 High amplitudes are not typically achieved using a single motor system but the beneficial effects are still obtained.
 High amplitude is not the most important objective for WBV, even though some manufacturers promote this aspect of their machines.
 A critical benefit of whole body vibration is how effectively the system is at getting your brain into a synchronized state.
 This is only possible using a 100% synchronized single motor system like our vibration machines or other single motor units.
 Remember that intense exercise is only one of many benefits you can get from vibration, and be aware of what you are purchasing.

 There are now machines that have two motors operating two different types of motion, usually with the option of operating only one at a time.
 See below for more info on these systems.
-These are a viable choice, though not my highest recommendation.
 If you do get one of these machines be sure to only use one motor and motion at a time.

 Two Types of Motion